miekg/xds/README.md

     v1 for those.

- *  When xds starts up, files adhering to this glob "cluster.*.textpb" will be parsed as ClusterLoadAssigment protobuffer in text format.
-These define the set of cluster we know about.
+ *  When xds starts up, files adhering to this glob "cluster.*.textpb" will be parsed as Cluster protobuffer in text format.
+These define the set of clusters we know about.
     Note: this is in effect the "admin interface", until we figure out how it should look.
 The wildcard should match the name of cluster being defined in the protobuf.